 Blood

-Some ancient knife traditions hold that you never really own a knife until it has “tasted” your blood or “bitten” you.
-Some traditions call for using your blade as soon as you get it to draw some blood from your hand, bonding the knife to you.
-Also blood related: Never sheath a knife after battle if it has not tasted blood, as it will fail you the next time you need it.
+Some ancient knife traditions hold that you never truly own a knife until it has “tasted” your blood.
+In some practices, you’re meant to use your new blade to draw a small amount of blood from your hand, symbolically bonding the knife to you.
+Additionally, it’s believed that a knife should never be sheathed after battle unless it has drawn blood; otherwise, it may fail you when you need it most.

 The Great Beyond